This page contains information:

 Please regularly check their website www.citizensadvicewirral.org.uk for further information.

-We should not leave home if we or anyone in our household has COVID-19 symptoms.
+In addition, we should not leave home if we or anyone in our household has COVID-19 symptoms.

 There are lots of ways to get involved and help those who are most in need at this challenging time.
 Among these are: